php-http/httplug/CONTRIBUTING.md

 If you think a feature is missing, please report it or even better implement it :).
 If you report it, describe the more precisely what you would like to see implemented and we will discuss what is the best approach for it.
 If you can do some search before submitting it and link the resources to your description, you're awesome!
-It will allow me to more easily understood/implement it.
+It will allow us to more easily understood/implement it.